pampiridam/pampiridam.github.io/teaching.md

 -> happiness and entertainment from playing of favourite melodies (do you like soundtracks from Twilight or Harry Potter?
 Are you fan of Star Wars?
 Everything is possible!)

-IF YOU WOULD LIKE TO BOOK A LESSON OR HAVE MORE INFORMATION, DON'T HESITATE TO [/contact/](CONTACT ME).
+IF YOU WOULD LIKE TO BOOK A LESSON OR HAVE MORE INFORMATION, DON'T HESITATE TO [CONTACT ME](/contact/).

 ## Piano For Beginners
 Piano lessons are individual.
 Content of lessons depends on age of student, ability to learn and on their expectations.
 Students get acquainted with piano (or keyboard and its functions), I explain the system of keys and pedals.
 Students start to play by one hand, after by both hands.
 We are developing playing melodically (and not only in right hand) with simple accompaniment, later on more complicated one.